danielyxie/bitburner/doc/source/advancedgameplay/sleeves.rst

 Duplicate Sleeves
 ^^^^^^^^^^^^^^^^^
-Duplicate Sleeves are MK-V Synthoids (synthetic androids) into which your consciuosness has been copied.
+Duplicate Sleeves are MK-V Synthoids (synthetic androids) into which your consciousness has been copied.
 In other words, these Synthoids contain a perfect duplicate of your mind.

 Duplicate Sleeves are essentially clones which you can use to perform work-type actions,